Dynamic Workflows: Components

 3. Remove Static Writers

-Now we have a <Dynamic> feature type, we don't need any remaining static ones.
+Now that we have a <Dynamic> feature type, we don't need any remaining static ones.
 So, delete the Grid writer feature type and connect the Grid reader feature type to the <Dynamic> writer feature type.

 It also means we can read more source datasets, as soon as we make the readers dynamic too.